camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 Wi-Fi changes do not require a restart.
 The browser stages only the fields in the visible form, then calls the shared manager through the Wi-Fi API.
-The API validates ESP32 limits (SSID 1–32 bytes, WPA password 8–63 bytes), JSON-escapes arbitrary SSID/password characters, and reports an in-progress conflict rather than starting a second radio operation.
+The API validates ESP32 limits (SSID 1–32 bytes, WPA password 8–63 bytes), JSON-escapes arbitrary SSIDs, never echoes submitted credentials, and reports an in-progress conflict rather than starting a second radio operation.

 While Usage is visible, both browser and LVGL refresh just after a monotonic storage boundary at a cadence equal to one displayed x-axis bucket (2 minutes